Shah-Hussain-Dev/Quick-Search-App/ReadMe.md

-# Welcome to React Native PVR Movie Booking App🔥!
+# Welcome to Quick Search App🔥!

-This is PVR Movie Book App clone in React Native for both Android and IOS Platforms.
+## A Mini Search Engine
+This is a Mini Search Engine where we can search Information and Images with the help of Custom Google Search Api.

 ## Available Scripts